NEMO246/WRITEUP_CTF/Securinets CTF Quals 2025/Lost File/README.md

 ```bash
 ./volatility -f mem.vmem --profile=WinXPSP3x86 envars
 ```
-In the output, we find the `COMPUTERNAME` variable:
+In the output, we find the `USERDOMAIN` variable:

 ![Finding the Computer Name](images/4.jpg)